rubensworks/Labo2_wetenschap_soft/README.md

 # Labo2_wetenschap_soft

-this code is private and owned by Willem Melis stay away
+this code is public and owned by no one, welcome